coldfix/arch-setup/README.md

     groupadd kalu
     gpasswd -a thomas kalu

+Edit `sudoers` to allow users in the `wheel` group to execute any command:

+    visudo

-##### Install yaourt
+##### Install yay

-It can be helpful to have an AUR helper such as `yaourt` (but ultimately, you can of course do everything manually).
+It can be helpful to have an AUR helper such as `yay` (but ultimately, you can of course do everything manually).

 Install dependencies:

-    pacman -S base-devel wget yajl git sudo
+    pacman -S base-devel wget git sudo go

 Define a neat `aur_install` helper function to help with the build temporarily: